Stock of the Day

 Investors should be bearish about investing in The Boeing Company for these reasons:

-• Insider selling has been noted, with executives selling shares, which may signal a lack of confidence in the company's short-term performance.
+• Insider ownership is very low at 0.09%, which may signal a lack of confidence from executives in the company's future performance.

-• Market volatility, as indicated by a beta of 1.41, suggests that the stock may experience larger fluctuations compared to the overall market, increasing investment risk.
+• Market volatility, as indicated by a beta of 1.48, suggests that the stock may experience larger price swings, increasing investment risk.

 Disney Shares Get a New Year's Boost on Its Disney+ Numbers